moonbeam-foundation/xcm-sdk/mkdocs/docs/example-usage.md

 ### Get List of Supported Assets by Ecosystem {: #get-supported-assets-by-ecosystem }

 <!-- TODO mjm exosystem reference -->
-To get a list of the supported assets for a particular [ecosystem](./reference/interfaces.md#the-ecosystem-type), you can pass in the ecosystem name: `polkadot`, `kusama`, or `alphanet-relay`.
+To get a list of the supported assets for a particular [ecosystem](./reference/interfaces.md#the-ecosystem-type), you can pass in the ecosystem: `polkadot`, `kusama`, or `alphanet-relay`.
 For example, the following snippet will get all of the Polkadot assets supported:

 ```js
 import { Sdk } from '@moonbeam-network/xcm-sdk';